gocheaphosting/easy-paypal-lte/readme.txt

 = New in this version =

-Tests complete.
-Initial WP release.
+Adding more help files.

 == Upgrade Notice ==

-= 3.20 =
+= 3.21 =

-Tests complete.
-Initial WP release.
+Adding more help files.

 == Screenshots ==